-Facebook Hoax: "Hackers Posting Sexual Videos and Pictures On Your Wall"
+Samples of the "Hackers Posting Sexual Videos and Pictures On Your Wall" Facebook Post

-The hoax states that hackers have infiltrated your Facebook account, and are able to post videos and pictures to your wall.
-This hoax further states that the posted images, videos, links and messages cannot be viewed by you, but can be viewed by your Facebook friends, appearing as if it was posted by you.
-But this is partially correct.
+The misleading posts state that hackers have infiltrated your Facebook account and are able to post videos and pictures on your wall.
+They further state that the posted images, videos, links, and messages cannot be viewed by you, but can be viewed by your Facebook friends, appearing as if they were posted by you.
+This is partially correct.

-Cyber-criminals are tricking Facebook users into sending them their Facebook user names and passwords using phishing scams and malicious links(XSS), which they will use to hijack their accounts.
-Like the hoax said, the cyber-criminals will post images, videos, links and messages on their victims' Facebook Wall/Timeline, which the victims' friends will see and will appear as if they were sent by the victims.
+Cyber-criminals can trick Facebook users into sending them their Facebook usernames and passwords using phishing scams and malicious links(XSS), which they will use to hijack their accounts like what the posts said.
+Once cyber-criminals have hijacked the accounts, they can post images, videos, links, and messages on their victims' Facebook Wall/Timeline, which the victims' friends will see and will appear as if they were sent by the victims.
 But, it will not prevent the victims from seeing the same posts.
-Remember, not everything that is posted on your Facebook Wall/Timeline are shown to you at the same time.
-If that was the case, then your Wall/Timeline would be fluttered with too much information, so Facebook only shows you some of the information or the most relevant information at different times.

 How to Protect Your Facebook Account

-If things that you didn't post are showing up your on Facebook Wall/Timeline, please follow step 2 in the list above and change your Facebook password.
+If things that you didn't post are showing up your own Facebook Wall/Timeline, please follow step 2 in the list above and change your Facebook password.
 Click here to change your Facebook password.

-Tell your family and friends not to share, "like" or comment on this hoax, so we can stop it from spreading.
+Tell your family and friends not to share, "like" or comment on the misleading post, so we can stop it from spreading.